javierarce/terminal/README.md

 # terminal

-My terminal commands and aliases
+My terminal commands and aliases.

 ## How to install